The Big Bang, CPT, and neutrino dark matter: The standard model and right-handed neutrinos

 Now that we have identified the $CPT$-invariant vacuum on a time-reversal-invariant FRW background, let us hypothesize that our universe is actually in this state, and work out some of the implications.
-We begin, in this section, by discussing our action, and the way that it may be lifted to an equivalent Weyl-invariant theory where the freedom choose units locally is made manifest.
+We begin, in this section, by reviewing the standard model of particle physics, augmented by right-handed neutrinos, and their role as the only dark matter candidates in the theory.
 Then, in the next section, we derive some pre- and postdictions for phenomenology and cosmology that follow from our perspective.